Galaxy Note 10 needs 6 things to impress me

 The Galaxy Note 10 has its work cut out for it.
 Samsung phones have had a rough year.
-There have been a lot of them, but most have failed to make a splash (Galaxy S10 phones aren't selling) and the one phone that did is now delayed.
+There have been a lot of them, but most have failed to make a meaningful splash (here's proof that Galaxy S10 phones aren't selling) and the one phone that did is now delayed.
 That leaves the Note 10 (and Note 10 Plus) as Samsung's last shot to blow us all away before rival brands ratchet up the competition.

+Don't get me wrong -- the Galaxy S10 Plus and Galaxy S10 are great phones, but two things held them back from getting our editor's choice award.
+The in-screen fingerprint reader has significant accuracy problems, which makes it annoying to use the hundreds of times you unlock a phone in a week.
+And the camera tech falls behind Google and Huawei (more on both below.)
+Meanwhile, the Galaxy S10 5G is far too expensive at $1,300, 5G coverage is extremely limited and the chipset inside is already outdated.
+The Galaxy Fold's screen meltdown is a major black eye to Samsung, and a source of deep embarrassment.

 But impressing me -- and more importantly, prospective buyers -- is about more than battery size and storage capacity.
-I already know that the Galaxy Note 10 is going to have All The Specs.
-To me, the Galaxy Note's success will be defined by the details.
+I already know that the Galaxy Note 10 is going to have all the top-tier specs, from mega-battery to massive storage.
+To me, the Galaxy Note's real success will be defined by the details.
 Can Samsung catch up with competitors like Huawei and Google on camera prowess?
 Are there those elusive, but all-important intangibles that make a phone a pleasure to use every day?

 When you're playing at the very top level as Samsung does, small differences, for example, between an incredible low light photo and a merely good one, could change a buyer's mind.